gparvin/grc-demo/OpenShift-Plus/README.md

 cd deploy
 ./deploy.sh -u https://github.com/gparvin/grc-demo -b main -p OpenShift-Plus/operators -a plus -s medium -n operators
 ```

+### Advanced Cluster Security setup

+**Note**: After deploying the initial policies that create several operators, you must wait for the operators to complete their installation and startup.
+These
+steps assume a few minutes have passed to allow the operators to install.

 Login to the Advanced Cluster Security Central Server to create an API token and use the token to deploy the init bundle secrets.